 The national Transportation Safety Board recorded 1,539 aviation accidents nationwide in 2012.
 Of these accidents, 280 were fatal.

 Design flaws, cabin fires, and air traffic control errors are three common causes of aviation accidents in the United States.
 Although some accidents are unavoidable because of weather conditions or natural circumstances, most are the result of human error.

-If you or a loved one suffered an injury in an avoidable plane accident, you may be able to seek monetary compensation for medical expenses and noneconomic damages.
-To learn more, visit our plane accidents page or contact Duncan Law Group today.
+If you or a loved one suffered an injury in an avoidable plane accident, speak with a Chicago plane accident lawyer.
+You may be able to seek monetary compensation for medical expenses and noneconomic damages.
+To learn more, contact Duncan Law Group today.